 Algieba – γ Leonis (Gamma Leonis)

-Its traditional name, Algieba or Al Gieba, comes from the Arabic, Al-Jabhah, which means ‘the forehead’.
-The star is sometimes also known by its Latin name, Juba.
+The name Algieba or Al Gieba, is derived from the Arabic, Al-Jabhah, which translates as ‘the forehead’.
+The star is also sometimes also known by its Latin name, Juba.

 Zosma – δ Leonis (Delta Leonis)

-Zosma (Delta Leonis) is slightly larger and hotter than the Sun, and is about 15.5 times more luminous.
-The star is 58.4 light years away from Earth, and like Regulus, is a fast spinner – with a rotational velocity of around 180 km/111.8 mi per second.
-The star’s traditional name, Zosma, comes from ancient Greek and means ‘the girdle’.
-Zosma is located on the Lion’s hip.
+Zosma (Delta Leonis) represents the lion’s hip.
+The star is slightly larger and hotter than the Sun, and about 15.5 times more luminous.
+Zosma sits 58.4 light-years away from Earth, and like Regulus, is a fast spinner – with a rotational speed of around 180 km/111.8 mi per second.

 Chort – θ Leonis (Theta Leonis)

 Chort (Theta Leonis) is the sixth brightest star in Leo, sits 165 light-years away from the Sun, and has an estimated age of 550 million years – which means that it’s much younger than the Sun.